Die Hard Trilogy 2: Viva Las Vegas: Reception

 Die Hard Trilogy 2: Viva Las Vegas received mixed reviews on both platforms according to the review aggregation website GameRankings.

 IGN's Sam Bishop criticized the PlayStation version for failing to perfect any of the three gameplay genres featured, and stated that "there's really nothing to enjoy".
 He did give credit to the generally solid framerate and decent animations, despite bland textures.
 GameRevolution described the music as "awful" and criticized the same PS version's camera for allowing the player to see through walls.
 Additionally, the light-gun segments are noted as being terrible, despite praise received in the original game.
 Of the driving segments of the same console version, the review stated that "whoever designed this part of the game should be sent to prison".
 NextGen's Daniel Erickson said of the same PS version, "A perfect example of trying to do everything while accomplishing nothing, Die Hard Trilogy 2 is a mess of poorly executed gameplay ideas and dated graphics."

 Enid Burns of GamePro said that the PC version "offers a lot for fans of the Die Hard Trilogy, and brings the feeling of being in the movie to anyone who appreciates the action."
-Lou Gubrious said of the PlayStation version, "Like most sequels, DHT2 has its moments but pales in comparison to the original."
+Lou Gubrious said of the PlayStation version in one review, "Like most sequels, DHT2 has its moments but pales in comparison to the original."
+In another GamePro review, however, Boba Fatt said that the same console version's "three great gaming engines make it a tremendous value.
+Despite minor drawbacks, this is one of the rare movie tie-in games that truly capture the feel of their cinematic parents.
+Check it out!"

+Cal Nguyen of AllGame gave the PC version three-and-a-half stars out of five, saying, "You'll go out with a bang in Die Hard Trilogy 2: Viva Las Vegas if you learn to overcome some of the problems.
+It's no piece of cake but it's pretty fair in general.
+Those fans of the action-oriented genre and those who dig the movie series are going to give this one a whirl, while those who are just casual action game enthusiasts could at least get a closer look before they Die Hard.
+And no, there's no Elvis Presley end boss."
+However, he gave the PlayStation version three stars out of five, saying, "Overall, playing this title brings back fond memories of the three Die Hard movies.
+Those new to the PlayStation will want to add this game to their collection simply because of the variety in play mechanics, but those who already own the original Die Hard Trilogy will likely be disappointed that more wasn't added."